 Deploying directly to an environment

-You can skip development stage and deploy directly to an environment by specifying--environment
+You can deploy directly to a named environment by specifying--environment in truss push:

 Only one active promotion per environment is allowed at a time.